Wael-Morjen/Wael-Morjen/README.md

 ### Hello!
 Welcome to my GitHub profile.
 I'm Wael Morjen,

-a passionate and ambitious software engineering student with a focus on web development and a flair for creating intuitive and user-friendly applications.
+a passionate and ambitious Junior software engineer with a focus on web development and a flair for creating intuitive and user-friendly applications.

-💼 Currently, I am honing my skills as a Software Engineering student, specializing in cutting-edge technologies and frameworks.
+💼 Currently, I am honing my skills as a Junior Software Engineer, specializing in cutting-edge technologies and frameworks.
 My primary expertise lies in the following technologies:

 🔧 JavaScript | TypeScript | React.js | Next.js | Node.js | MongoDB | MySQL | Prisma | Tailwindcss